cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 ## ExtendedJob Component

 The **ExtendedJob** component is a categorization of a set of controllers, under the same group.
-Inside the **ExtendedJob** component, we have a set of 2 controllers together with 2 separate reconciliation loops.
+Inside the **ExtendedJob** component we have a set of 2 controllers together with one separate reconciliation loop per controller.

-The following, is a **ExtendedJob** component diagram that covers the set of controllers it uses.
+Figure 1, illustrates the **ExtendedJob** component diagram and the set of controllers it uses.

 ![flow-extendeds-job](quarks_ejobcomponent_flow.png)
+*Fig. 1: The ExtendedJob component*

 ### **_Errand Controller_**

 ![errand-controller-flow](quarks_ejoberrandcontroller_flow.png)
+*Fig. 2: The Errand controller flow*

-This is the controller responsible of implementing Errands, this will led to the generation of a Kubernetes job, in order to complete a task.
+This is the controller responsible for implementing Errands, this will lead to the generation of a Kubernetes job, in order to complete a task.

 #### Watches in Errand controller